wazuh/wazuh-documentation/source/user-manual/manager/manual-syslog-output.rst

     </syslog_output>
   </ossec_config>

-The above configuration will send alerts to ``192.168.1.240`` and, if the alert level is higher than 9, will also send the alert to ``192.168.1.241``.
+The above configuration will send alerts to ``192.168.1.240`` and, if the alert level is higher than 9, also to ``192.168.1.241``.

-After the configuration of the ``ossec.conf`` file, the client-syslog must be enabled followed by a restart of Wazuh using the following command:
+After the configuration of the ``ossec.conf`` file, the client-syslog must be enabled, followed by a restart of Wazuh using the following command:

 .. code-block:: console